 - Do you have adequate insurance limits to protect your net worth if sued?

-- Will you have enough coverage if someone else is uninsured or underinsured?
+- Will you have enough liability coverage if someone else is uninsured or underinsured?

 - What if your nanny decides to sue for discrimination?

-- What have you done to protect your identity?
+- What steps have you taken to protect your identity?

 How Nationwide Private Client responds